Geological-Survey-of-Western-Australia/atratus/docs/source/index.rst

-GeoDigitalToolkit
+Geo Digital Toolkit : *A Common Toolkit for Geoscience Data*
 =============================================

-*A Common Toolkit for Data Handling*

-GeoDigitalToolkit is designed to handle the diverse ETL processes required for digital geoscience data.
+Geo Digital Toolkit is designed to handle the diverse ETL processes required for digital geoscience data.
 While extraction and transformation are often project-specific (cygnets), data loading is typically performed with general-purpose tools.

 This library facilitates:
  - Loading tabular data from various projects.